-- It gives a fair comparison between job opportunities.
-If two companies pay the same salary but one expects 40 hours a week and the other 80, the overtimers pay half as much per hour.
+First, it gives you a fair comparison between job opportunities.
+For example, if two companies pay the same salary but one expects 40 hours a week and the other 80, the overtimers pay half as much per hour.
 If one company gives more vacation time or time to learn new skills, that's fewer hours in the year that they expect you to work.
-If one company gives better benefits, they're even further ahead.
+If one company gives better benefits, add their value to the gross salary.

-- It lets you know what you'd need to charge if you were consulting independently, where you have to pay for your own benefits and time off.
+Second, it it lets you know what you'd need to charge if you were consulting independently, where you have to pay for your own benefits and time off.

 For hours, you may have to ask pointed questions.
 "We don't track hours" is evasive.
 "Most people work 40-45" is clearer.
-"Everybody works 35 and we tell them to go home" is very clear.
+"Everybody works 40 and then we tell them to go home" is very clear.

 For benefits like insurance, make a rough guess at their dollar value.
 If you had to buy the same coverage yourself, what would it cost?
 (Non-Americans, don't look so smug.)

 Watch out for coupling